-- Peers in every broadcast tree forward packets from its upstream parent to its downstream children.
-Sufficient information about the children is embedded in the packet header, for a packet to become "self-routing" from the source to all leaf nodes in a tree. - Every 200 ms, each peer calculates the loss rate and queuing delay of its incoming links and updates the rates of these links based on the link rate control algorithm.
-The peer then sends the updated rates to the corresponding senders to take effect. - Every 300 ms, each peer sends the link state (including allocated rate and Round Trip Time) of all its outgoing links for each session to the session source.
+- Peers in broadcast trees forward packets received from its upstream parent to its downstream children.
+Sufficient information about downstream children in the tree is embedded in the packet header, for a packet to become "self-routing" from the source to all leaf nodes in a tree. - Every 200 ms, each peer calculates the loss rate and queuing delay of its incoming links and adjusts the rates of its incoming links based on the link rate control algorithm, and then sends them to their corresponding upstream senders for the new rates to take effect. - Every 300 ms, each peer sends the link state (including allocated rate and Round Trip Time) of all its outgoing links for each session to the source of the session.

-Upon receiving link states from all the links, the source of each session uses the received link rates and the delay information to pack a new set of delay-bounded trees, and starts transmitting session packets along these trees.
+Upon receiving link states for all the links, the source of each session uses the received link rates and the delay information to pack a new set of delay-bounded trees, and starts transmitting session packets along these trees.
 We set the delay bound to be 200 ms when packing delay-bounded trees in our implementation.
-When a source packs delay-bounded trees, it also calculates one critical cut and the derivative of the utility for its session based on the allocated link rates.
-The source embeds the information about the critical cut and the derivative of the utility in the header of outgoing packets.
+When a source packs delay-bounded trees, it also calculates one critical cut and the derivative of the utility for its session based on the allocated link rates and the delay information.
+In addition, the source embeds the information about the critical cut and the derivative of the utility in the header of outgoing packets.
 When these packets are received, a peer learns the derivative of the utility and whether a link belongs to the critical cut or not; it then adjusts the link rate accordingly.